VedantMadane/vedantmadane.github.io/_posts/2026-03-22-mls-sanskrit.md

 ---
+layout: post
+subject: The Agentic Śāstra: Architecting Multi-Agent AI in Classical Sanskrit
 ---
-# The Agentic Śāstra: Architecting Multi-Agent AI in Classical Sanskrit
+#

 By Vedant Madane